AnamariaJoo/Manual_testing_portofolio/Final Project/README.md

 - The number of unresolved bugs is insignificant or they have low priority
 - All resolved bugs have been re-tested and approved
 - Deadline was reached
-- Sanity testing must be performed on the PIM Module
+- Regression testing must be performed on the PIM Module

 ### 1.1.4 Test scope
 **Tests in scope:** All the feature of PIM module which were defined in software requirement specifications need to be tested: functional testing, GUI testing and API testing.